kkasravi/IMDistributedWorker/README.md

 How to build the project:
 * sbt clean assembly

-How to run a local test (agents are run locally):
+How to run a local test on the command line (agents are run locally):

 1. Edit src/main/resources/application.conf and change masterHost to be the FQDN or IP of the master host.
 For example:
 <pre>